WillSplaine/COMP3016-OPENGL/README.md

 ### Insipration
 #### The main reason I chose to focus on a bonsai model loader was because plants are completely unique to eachother and alot of people enjoy growing/ looking at them especially in bonsai communities
 #### I took alot of inspiration from flower boutiques and mueseums as they have each piece on its own stand which is what i decided to follow
+#### I noticed that there wasnt any other bonsai games recently and wanted to try my hand at making that happen the most popular one i can think of is Tree Bonsai on steam
+#### I started from scratch and used LearnOpenGL.com for inspiration on starting this project

 ### Libraries
 #### Please ensure these libraries are in the prokect in order to run the scene as intended